blefebvre/aem-phonegap-starter-kit/README.md

 Locate the 'PhoneGap Build' tile, and the down arrow to the top right of the pane.
 Tap this arrow, then tap the 'Download CLI' item to initiate a download of your app's content.
 A .zip payload will be downloaded locally.
 Using your command line of choice, navigate to the directory created by extracting the payload.
 Using OS X? this handy [Finder toolbar app](https://github.com/jbtule/cdto) makes it easy.

-Using the [Cordova CLI](https://github.com/apache/cordova-cli/), build and deploy your application to the iOS Simulator with the following command:
+Using the [PhoneGap CLI](https://github.com/phonegap/phonegap-cli), build and deploy your application to the iOS Simulator with the following command:

-    cordova platform add ios && cordova run ios --emulator
+    phonegap emulate ios

 Note: at the time of writing there is an open issue with Apple's ATS and Cordova-ios.
 See the following [note in our docs](http://docs.adobe.com/docs/en/aem/6-1/develop/mobile-apps/apps.html#Developing%20for%20IOS%209%20and%20HTTP%20hosts) for a workaround.